-- a.
+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. - b.
+If so, describe.
+The project envelope is currently used as a baseball field, the overall site is used as a high school campus.
+Uses adjacent to the baseball field include the WF West school building to the north; WF West football stadium to the east; residential housing to the south, across SW Kelly Avenue; and the WF West outdoor tennis courts and residential housing to the west, across SW 16th Street.
+The proposal is not a change in use.
+Therefore, the proposal is not anticipated to affect current land uses on nearby or adjacent properties. b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

+No, the site has not been used as working farmlands or working forest lands.

-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: - c.
-Describe any structures on the site. - d.
+1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how:

+No, the proposal is not anticipated to affect or be affected by surrounding working farm or forest land normal business operations.

+c.
+Describe any structures on the site.

+The project envelope currently contains a baseball field.

+- d.
 Will any structures be demolished?
-If so, what? - e.
-What is the current zoning classification of the site? - f.
-What is the current comprehensive plan designation of the site? - g.
-If applicable, what is the current shoreline master program designation of the site? - h.
+If so, what?
+No structures will be demolished. - e.
+What is the current zoning classification of the site?
+The site is currently zoned EPF - Essential Public Facilities by the City of Chehalis. - f.
+What is the current comprehensive plan designation of the site?
+The current comprehensive plan designation is EPF - Essential Public Facilities. - g.
+If applicable, what is the current shoreline master program designation of the site?
+Not applicable, the site is not located in a shoreline master program designation. - h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. - i.
-Approximately how many people would reside or work in the completed project? - j.
-Approximately how many people would the completed project displace? - k.
-Proposed measures to avoid or reduce displacement impacts, if any:
+If so, specify.
+Yes, per Lewis County GIS the site is located within an area containing hydric soils. - i.
+Approximately how many people would reside or work in the completed project?
+The completed project will not employ any staff and will not provide any residential units. - j.
+Approximately how many people would the completed project displace?
+No people will be displaced by the completed project. - k.
+Proposed measures to avoid or reduce displacement impacts, if any: No displacement impacts are anticipated, no measures are proposed.

-- L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+- L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - The project will be reviewed for permit approval by City of Chehalis staff to confirm compatibility with existing and projected land uses. - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: - No impacts to agricultural and forest lands of long-term commercial significance are anticipated, no measures are proposed.